Language

 • You can also call us if you need help finding a doctor.
 If you’re having trouble scheduling care with your doctor or another in-network provider, please call us at the number on the back of your member ID card.
 We’ll work with you to help you get the care or medication you need.
 As always, out-of-network providers are covered in cases of emergency as part of your health plan.

-You can also get virtual care from Teladoc: 1-800-TELADOC (835-2362).
-Member cost share is based on their benefits and may be as little at $01.
-This service is only for non-emergency situations.
-If you have a true emergency, please call 911.
+If you can’t get to your doctor, Florida Blue members can receive virtual care from Teladoc: 1-800-TELADOC (835-2362).
+Member cost share is based on individual benefits and may be as little as $01 for fast virtual care.

 • myBlue Connected Care members and Sanitas patients should continue to use their mySanitas app for their virtual visits, if possible.